OrenNeumann/alphazero_zipfs_law/README.md

 # Paper code

-_NOTE: The anonymized supplementary material does not contain model weights or training data, due to lack of space.
-We provide all the code used to run the experiments included in the paper and appendix, as well as instructions on how to reproduce our data from scratch.
-Weights and data will be made public in a URL for the final version, allowing reproduction of all results together with the code available here._

-Install all dependencies and run:
+To set up and run all experiments, go to the project folder and run:
 ```
+poetry install
+poetry shell
-python generate_all_plots.py
+python src/generate_all_plots.py
 ```
-to get all plots in the paper saved to `plots`.
-This will use saved data to generate all results.
+This will save all plots in the paper saved to `plots`.
+The default is using saved data to generate all results.
 To run all experiments from scratch, change the flag `load_data` to `False`.
 Doing so can take several hours to generate all plots.

+Note: running all experiments can take several hours, it is recommended that you run them individually by calling their respective function from `generate_all_plots.py`.

 ## Hardware requirements